-Apex Dental is one of the leading dental offices in this area for treating complex dental concerns.
+Apex Dental is one of the leading dental offices in the area that treats complex dental concerns.
 Dr. Robert Gauthier leads our dental team.
 He is a restorative dentist with advanced training and experience treating many dental problems.
 You can restore the look and function of your teeth with restorative dentistry in Northborough, MA.

 We can address missing teeth, broken teeth, worn teeth, gum disease, and TMJ-related problems with restorative dentistry in Northborough, MA.
 We also provide comprehensive dental services to new and existing patients in Northborough, Massachusetts.